 You can also read more about cryptocurrencies here

 Other Security Precautions

-It is important to always backup your entire bitcoin wallet early and often.
+It is important to always back up your entire bitcoin wallet early and often.
 In case of a computer failure, a history of regular backups may be the only way to recover the currency in the digital wallet.
-Make sure to backup all the wallet.dat files and then store the backup at multiple secure locations (like on a USB, on the hard drive, and on CDs).
+Make sure to backup all the wallet.dat files and then store the backup at multiple secure locations (like on a USB, on the hard drive, and CDs).
 Do not forget to also set a strong password on the backup.

 Keep your software up to date.
 A wallet running on non-updated bitcoin software can be a soft target for hackers.
 The latest version of wallet software will have a better security system in place thereby increasing the safety of your bitcoins.
 If your software is updated with the latest security fixes and protocol, you may evade a big crisis because of the enhanced security of the wallet.
 Consistently update your mobile device or computer operating systems and software to make your bitcoins safer.

-The concept of a multi-signature has gained some popularity; it involves an approval from a number of people (say 4 to 5) for a transaction to take place.
+The concept of a multi-signature has gained some popularity; it involves approval from several people (say 4 to 5) for a transaction to take place.
 Thus this limits the threat of theft as a single controller or server cannot carry out the transactions (i.e., sending bitcoins to an address or withdrawing bitcoins).
 The people who can transact are chosen in the beginning and when one of them wants to spend or send bitcoins, they require others in the group to certify the transaction.